The Best Things to Do in Le Marais, Paris

 The best place to stay in Le Marais

 Forget generic hotels.
 If it’s the authentic Parisian experience you’re after, then only authentic Parisian accommodations will do.
 Booking an apartment in Le Marais through VRBO truly gives you the opportunity to live like a local, from the experience of cooking the odd meal to immersing yourself in some of the city’s oldest surviving architecture.

 When 19th century urban planners razed much of medieval Paris to make way for more orderly streets, Le Marais emerged relatively unscathed.
 As a result, historic rental properties abound, often boasting charming design details like exposed beams and chevron-patterned wood flooring—but updated with all the mod cons to make your stay truly comfortable.

 To stretch your travel dollar to the fullest, we recommend focusing your vacation rental search in the oft-overlooked Arts et Métiers-Temple district.
-In this relatively quiet corner of Le Marais, you’ll find a huge selection of historic apartments like this chic, sunny Le Marais home, at a fraction of the price of a hotel room.
-Situated on the top floor of a four-floor walk-up, this window-filled flat is light, bright and airy, and comes complete with washer and dryer—a huge perk if you plan on packing light.
-The large open-space kitchen is another way to trim a few euros from your expenses: simply grab breakfast supplies from a nearby grocer and enjoy a home-cooked petit déjeuner before setting out to explore.
+In this relatively quiet corner of Le Marais, you’ll find a huge selection of historic apartments at a fraction of the price of a hotel room.
+For convenience, look for listings that include a washer and dryer—a huge perk if you plan on packing light.
+A full kitchen is another way to trim a few euros from your expenses: simply grab breakfast supplies from a nearby grocer and enjoy a home-cooked petit déjeuner before setting out to explore.